SiddPlus/FMPGame/COMMENTARY.md

 }
 ```

 By spawning the enemies 70 units above the ground, I ensured they "settle" onto the floor correctly, preventing them from falling through the world due to collision overlap.
-The spawner also maintains a `TArray<AActor*> SpawnedEnemies` to monitor the population.
-This allows the `GameMode` to enforce a hard cap on concurrent enemies, preventing the server from being overwhelmed by AI calculations and ensuring that the tick-rate remains high enough for a smooth multiplayer experience.
+The spawner also maintains a [`TArray<AActor*> SpawnedEnemies`](https://siddplus.github.io/FMPGame/classAEnemySpawner.html#ad79c766d7cb49cf3a6964984715fda7e) to monitor the population.
+This allows the `GameMode` (Game Mode and Game State in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) to enforce a hard cap on concurrent enemies, preventing the server from being overwhelmed by AI calculations and ensuring that the tick-rate remains high enough for a smooth multiplayer experience.

 ![My Photo](Images/AI.gif)